-The University of St Gallen takes top spot in this year’s best master’s in management programs in Europe.
-HEC Paris follows in second, with Essec Business School (third), London Business School (fourth), and Rotterdam School of Management (fifth) making up the top five.
+The University of St Gallen again takes top spot in this year’s best master’s in management programs in Europe.
+HEC Paris follows in second, with University College Dublin Smurfit Graduate Business School (third), London Business School (fourth), and Rotterdam School of Management (fifth) making up the top five.

-ESCP Business School is sixth, with Stockholm School of Economics in seventh, and University College Dublin’s Smurfit School in eighth.
-The top 10 is completed by SDA Bocconi in ninth, and Imperial College Business School in 10th.
+Essec Business School is sixth, with ESCP Business School in seventh, and Stockholm School of Economics in eighth.
+The top 10 is completed by the joint-ninth finish of Imperial College Business School and Edhec Business School.

 Best Business Schools in Europe

 This article was updated on December 6th 2021 to reflect the latest Financial Times best European business schools ranking